Theories propounded under the heading of ontology have

 an ontological system (if possible at all), even not in only one

-respect.
-For example, the simplicity of the basis of primitive
+For example, the simplicity of the basis of primitive predicate

-predicate expressions is not fixed by merely counting the number
+expressions is not fixed by merely counting the number of primitives, or

-of primitives, or of primitive predicate places (because --as
+of primitive predicate places (because —as has been argued—

-has been argued-- predicate expressions can be compounded into
+predicate expressions can be compounded into other predicate expressions

-other predicate expressions having more places, or can be
+having more places, or can be replaced with other predicate expressions

-shall see that our own ontological system has many more
+We shall see that our own ontological system has many more individual

-individual expressions, because it accepts the names of attributes,
+expressions, because it accepts the names of attributes, such as

-expression.
-On the other hand, the latter systems need many more
+On the other hand, the latter systems need many more predicate

-predicate expressions, and the total number of individual and
+expressions, and the total number of individual and attributive

-attributive expressions remains the same in both types of
+expressions remains the same in these two types of system.

 'beyond necessity', then neither should attributive expressions.

-individual expressions is always the same one, and cannot be
+addition to the individual expressions is always the same one, and cannot

 As to relations it is inevitable that we must use individual